 Changes in Eating Habits

 Stress can often cause a disruption in the regular schedule or cycle of eating.
 When you become stressed, you might experience over-eating, or a lack of appetite altogether.
-Some seniors slip back into old habits of drug or alcohol abuse to relieve stress.
+Some seniors slip back into old habits of alcohol abuse to relieve stress.
 This can be extremely dangerous.

 Changes in Sleep Patterns